Best way to get around Vietnam

-Flying comes into its own on longer hauls, and can save precious hours or even days off journeys – the two-hour journey between Hanoi and Ho Chi Minh City, for instance, compares favourably with the thirty to forty hours you would spend on the train.
-Prices are reasonable at around 950,000? with Jetstar, and a little more with Vietnam Airlines.
+Flying comes into its own on longer hauls, and can save precious hours or even days off journeys – the two-hour journey between Hanoi and Ho Chi Minh City, for instance, compares favourably with the 30 to 40 hours you would spend on the train.
+Prices are reasonable with Jetstar, and a little more with Vietnam Airlines.
 Other useful services from Hanoi and Ho Chi Minh City fly to Hué, Da Nang, Nha Trang, and Phu Quoc Island.
 Note that you’ll need your passport with you when taking internal flights.

 The Vietnamese national carrier, Vietnam Airlines, operates a reasonably cheap, efficient and comprehensive network of domestic flights.
-The company maintains booking offices in all towns and cities with an airport; addresses and phone numbers are listed throughout the Guide.
+The company maintains booking offices in all towns and cities with an airport; addresses and phone numbers are listed throughout the Rough Guide to Vietnam.